m0rphism/definitional/README.md

-# definitional
+# Mechanized Type Soundness Proofs using Definitional Interpreters

-Mechanized Type Soundness Proofs using Definitional Interpreters
+This repository contains the Coq Mechanizations presented in my master's thesis.